 For the second goal, we rigorously evaluate five survival models across three aspects of model performance: discrimination, absolute/squared error, and calibration.
 The main takeaway is that some types of functional decline in ALS patients are easier to predict than others.
-For example, the \emph{Speech} event has an average Harrell's CI of approximately 74\% across five models -- the highest among all events -- but also an average mMAE (using margin times for censored instances) of 192.4 days, the second-highest.
-This means that even if a model is good at ranking patients by relative risk (independent of time) for some event, it cannot necessarily predict when the event will occur.
+For example, the \emph{Speech} event has an average Harrell's CI of approximately 74\% across the five models -- the highest among all events -- but also an average mMAE (a variant of the MAE that supports censoring) of 192.4 days, the second-highest.
+This means that even if a model is good at ranking patients by their relative risk (independent of time) for some event, it cannot necessarily predict accurately when the event will occur.
 In contrast, the \emph{Walking} event has a lower average CI of approximately 67\%, but an average mMAE of only 147.7 days.
 This suggests that, although it is harder to rank patients by risk for this event compared to \emph{Speech}, it is easier, by contrast, to predict when the event will occur.
-This leads to a novel observation that strong ranking performance does not necessarily translate into accurate time-to-event predictions in this case.
+This leads to the realization that strong ranking performance does not necessarily translate into accurate time-to-event predictions.

-Finally, for the third goal, we use our method to make counterfactual predictions, investigating how modifying specific covariates affects disease outcomes for individual patients.
-To our knowledge, this is a novel contribution to ALS research, as no prior work has explored this use case.
-However, such predictions are highly relevant for medical professionals who must make treatment decisions after first meeting a patient.
-For example, consider our hypothetical patient, Mr. Smith: based on his covariates, there were no significant differences in the predicted survival (event) probabilities should he decide to take Riluzole, a drug used to treat ALS.
+Finally, for the third goal, we use our method to make counterfactual predictions, investigating how modifying specific covariates affects predicted disease outcomes for individual patients.
+To our knowledge, no prior work has explored this use case in ALS.
+However, such predictions are highly relevant for medical professionals who must make important treatment decisions after first meeting a patient.
+For example, consider our patient, Mr. Smith: based on his covariates, there were no significant differences in the predicted survival probabilities (\ie the risk of functional decline) should he decide to take Riluzole, a drug used to treat ALS.
 In other words, whether he decided to take Riluzole or not, this decision would not significantly change his predicted risk of functional decline over the next 500 days from the first time he saw the neurologist.
 We believe that these individualized predictions can be very beneficial for treatment planning and clinical decision-making.